Lexiwexi/Dionysus/README.md

 # Dionysus v.0.0
 Dionysus is a discord bot written in python using the discord API for python and Flask for the temporary webserver.
-Command Documentation will follow soon.
+Best run over https://repl.it

 # Required:
 - Python 3.x